 While English remains the international language of commerce, the internet speaks a lot of languages.
-Thus, building your website only in English means that you are missing out a lot of opportunity for connecting with a broader audience.
+Thus, building your website only in English means that you are missing out on a lot of opportunities for connecting with a broader audience.

 The good thing is that Drupal offers excellent multilingual capabilities, ensuring that your website is accessible to the widest possible audience.
-In this post, I’ll walk you through the process of setting up a multilingual Drupal site.
-At the end of this process, you will have a fully functional multilingual Drupal website.
+In this post, https://beehosting.pro/ will walk you through setting up a multilingual Drupal site.
+At the end of this process, you will have a fully functional Drupal multilingual website.